emerysteele/macrodeckwebview/Readme.md

 - When Running, an icon will appear in your system tray
 - Click icon to open a window with Macro Deck's web client
   - By default, it will auto connect to `ws://127.0.0.1:8191`.
-If you are running Macro Deck on a different port or different computer, update the WSURL in `App.config` (or `Macro Deck WebView.exe.config` in the compiled project)
+  - If you are running Macro Deck on a different port or different computer, update the WSURL in `App.config` (or `Macro Deck WebView.exe.config` in the compiled project)
 - Clicking off of WebView window will automatically hide the window
 - Click tray icon again to show
 - Resize window to your liking, app will store it's set size & use going forward

-* Only works in Windows Systems (7, 10) and Windows Servers 2012 and After (because it's based on windows Forms).
+*Only works in Windows 7-11 and Windows Servers 2012 and After (because it's based on WPF Windows Forms).*

 # Screenshot
 ![alt text](https://github.com/emerysteele/macrodeckwebview/blob/main/MacroDeckWebView-example.png?raw=true "Screenshot 1")